German Association for East European Studies

-Eight sections within the DGO promote academic exchange in the fields of Geography, History, Pedagogy, Politics, Law, Religion, Slavic Studies, and Economics.
+Seven sections within the DGO promote academic exchange in the fields of Economics, Geography, History, Law, Literary and Cultural Studies, Political and Social Sciences, and Religion.

 Furthermore, over 20 branch offices serve as regional platforms for East-West dialogue in Bamberg, Bochum, Bremen, Cologne-Bonn, Dresden-Freiberg, Düsseldorf, Erlangen-Nuremberg, Frankfurt (Oder), Freiburg, Giessen-Marburg, Göttingen-Kassel, Hamburg, Jena, Kiel, Konstanz, Leipzig, Mainz, Munich, Münster, Regensburg, Salzburg and Tübingen.
 See here for contact details.

 Each year, the German Association for East European Studies awards the Klaus-Mehnert-Prize to outstanding young scholars.

 The journal Osteuropa analyses East European politics and culture, economies and societies as part of the globalised world.
 Issues devoted to single topics put problems in a comparative perspective, while the issues dedicated to specific countries provide orientation for the expansion of European thinking to the East.
 Elaborate maps open up new perspectives.
 As reference works, the journal’s special issues makes basic knowledge on a broad range of topics available: from the politics of memory to Central Asia, from economics to literature.

 The journal Osteuropa Recht examines the legal systems of the countries of East Central and Eastern Europe as well as research on legal questions involving Europe’s East.
 The journal’s analytical focus is on public law and commercial law, the jurisprudence of national constitutional courts, and international court decisions affecting the countries in question.